KubasGC/10xcards-project/README.md

 Notes:

-- This repository currently contains the Astro + React scaffold and UI foundations.
-Supabase and OpenRouter configuration will be added during implementation of the MVP features (see Scope below).
+- Make sure to configure your `.env` file with valid Supabase and OpenRouter credentials before running the development server.
+- Get your OpenRouter API key at https://openrouter.ai/keys
-- The Astro dev server typically runs at http://localhost:3000 by default.
+- The Astro dev server typically runs at http://localhost:4321 by default.

 ### Available scripts